dunglas/mercure/README.md

 To receive updates for private topics, the subscriber must send a cookie called `mercureAuthorization` when connecting to the hub.

+The cookie SHOULD be set by the publisher during the discovery.
+The cookie SHOULD have the `Secure`, `HttpOnly`.
+It MAY have the `SameSite` flag if appropriate.
+When skipping the discovery mechanism, the client MAY set the cookie itself.

+Consequently if the subscriber is a web browser, both the publisher and the hub have to share the same second level domain to use the autorization feature.
+The `Domain` flag MAY be used to allow the publisher and the host to use different subdomains.

+By the `EventSource` specification, connections can only be estabilished using the `GET` HTTP method, and it is not possible to set custom HTTP headers (such as the `Authorization` one).

+However, cookies are supported, and can be included even in crossdomain requests if [the CORS credentials are set](https://html.spec.whatwg.org/multipage/server-sent-events.html#dom-eventsourceinit-withcredentials):

 The value of this cookie MUST be a JWT token.
-It MUST have a claim named `mercureTargets` and containing an array of strings: the list of target the user is authorized to receive updates for.
+It MUST have a claim named `mercureTargets` that contains an array of strings: the list of targets the user is authorized to receive updates for.
+For instance, valid targets can be a username or a list of group identifiers.
+The JWT token SHOULD be short lived, especially if the subscriber is a web browser.

 If one or more targets are specified, the update MUST NOT be sent to the subscriber by the hub, unless the `mercureTargets` claim of the subscriber contains at least one target specified for the topic by the publisher.